Click here to download the Registration Policy 2019

 - Candidates must obtain the total hours in each area of experience and for each section as indicated in Annexure C.

-- Training records can be uploaded here and must be submitted on a monthly basis within 2 weeks from the end of the month and must be certified by the supervisor as being the candidate’s own unaided work and a true and faithful reflection of his/her training and experience.
+- Training records must be submitted on a monthly basis within 2 weeks from the end of the month and must be certified by the supervisor as being the candidate’s own unaided work and a true and faithful reflection of his/her training and experience.

 - Training records must be submitted from the date of registration until such time that the applicant has completed his/her in-training period.

 - Failure to submit training records on time will lead to the extension of the candidate’s training period.

 Quantity Surveyors in-training

 - Candidates are required to maintain a diary in order to maintain and justify the entries in their logbooks.

 - Candidates should start recording experience immediately after being employed as a Quantity Surveyor in-training and transfer it to the diary thereafter